Cevital

 Former logo of the company (2002–2016).

-Cevital (/fr/) is the largest private conglomerate in Algeria, with interests in the agri-food sector, retail, industry and services, created by Issad Rebrab.
+Cevital is the largest private conglomerate in Algeria, with interests in the agri-food sector, retail, industry and services, created by Issad Rebrab.
 The company's headquarters are in Kouba, Algeria.
 Cevital is a founding member of the Desertec project.
 The company's earnings in 2009 were US$3,589 million.

 Subsidiaries and affiliates

 Main subsidiaries and affiliate companies of Cevital include food processing, shopping centers, construction, automobile sales, and glass manufacturing: